Kelechiibeleche/M3-project-frontend/README.md

 🌥️ RoloCloud
 “Keep your contacts safe — the cloud way ☁️”

 RoloCloud is a full-stack contact management web app that lets users securely store, organize, and annotate their contacts with notes — all in the cloud.
-Built using the MERN stack (MongoDB, Express, React, Node.js), it supports user authentication, CRUD operations, and a clean, modern UI.
+Built using the MERN stack (MongoDB, Express, React, Node.js), it supports user authentication, CRUD operations, and a  modern UI.

 🚀 Features
 👤 User Authentication